 The First Step

 After a loved one dies, you must file a claim with the life insurance company.
-Today, most life insurance companies offer an online option to make it easier and more private to file a claim.
+Today, most life insurance companies offer an online option to make filing a claim easier and more private.
 The complexity of filing the claim depends on the type of policy and manner of death.

 The average life insurance payout time is 2 weeks but can take more or less time depending on various issues.

 For example, if the insured had an accidental death rider on his/her policy, the beneficiaries must provide proof that the death was an accident and complete more paperwork.
-The insurance company will tell you what else they need to investigate the claim and make a decision.
+The insurance company will tell you what else they need to investigate the claim and decide.

 If the death isn’t ‘clear cut’ and the insurance company needs more information before paying out, they’ll conduct an investigation.
 This may include requesting specific documents like police reports (accident or crime) or medical reports if the reason for death is questionable.

-It can take an insurance company two weeks to two months to pay out an insurance claim, so make sure you file the claim quickly to get things started.
-After receiving documentation and determining the cause of death, the actual payout could be more than the face value (if there were riders) or less if they uncover any violation of the policy.
+It can take an insurance company two weeks to two months to pay an insurance claim, so make sure you file the claim quickly to get things started.
+After receiving documentation and determining the cause of death, the actual payout could be more than the face value (if there were riders) or less if they uncover any policy violation.

 Each insurance company has a different payout schedule for whole and term life payout schedules.
 For example, Prudential and Met Life payout fast – usually in five to ten business days.
 But companies like Primerica can take as long as six weeks to payout.